 Puzzles concern variation in outcomes.
-For example, "Why did peace hold in Mozambique but not in Angola?".
+For example, "Why did peace hold in Mozambique, but Angola descended into war?".
 The outcome you are trying to explain (here, whether peace held) is the dependent variable.
 Examining cases in which your dependent variable actually varies gives you leverage to answer your question.
 You can identify factors that remained consistent in one set of cases (where peace held) but not in others (where it did not).
 These factors that might explain the outcome are independent variables.